mcguffin/say-cheese/README.md

 Say Cheese
 ==========

-Should take a picture with your webcam and upload it to WP media library.
+Take a webcam snapshot or paste image data and upload it into the WordPress Media Library.
-Upload doesn't work.

-Help appreciated.
-Will name a local variable after anyone who can help me out.
+Developed in WP 3.8

+Should work with WordPress 3.5+

 Browser Support
 ---------------
-Works well in Chrome
+Works well in Chrome and Firefox.
+IE and iOS6 support planned.
+Safari Desktop: nope...

 ToDo:
 -----
- - maybe implement http://pasteboard.co/ as well
+ - iOS6 support as here: http://www.purplesquirrels.com.au/2013/08/webcam-to-canvas-or-data-uri-with-html5-and-javascript/
+ - add MSIE support
+ - explain why not safari
+ - translate to german